Labor Secretary nominee Andy Puzder expected to withdraw nomination

 The head of CKE Restaurants, which owns Hardee's and Carl's Jr., came under harsh criticism from Democrats and liberal groups for his opposition to raising the minimum wage, past controversial comments, and the racy ads his properties have used to promote the fast-food chains.

+But it was Republicans who toppled Puzder.
+On the day before his confirmation hearing was expected to take place, more and more Republicans withheld support, saying that they'd like to wait until they hear from him in the hearing.

-Democrats, who so far have failed to block Trump's most contentious picks, vowed to put up a fierce fight against the labor secretary nominee and Puzder is the first of Trump's cabinet selections to withdraw his nomination.
+Puzder is the first of Trump's cabinet nominees to withdraw his nomination.

+"This is a nominee, who probably is best suited, in terms of experience, knowing what to do at the deptartment of labor and how to get the yoke of federal regulations off of everybody.
+But obviously we'll bring up one or two concerns," said Sen. Pat Roberts, R-Kansas, a member of the Health, Education, Labor and Pensions Committee with oversight of his confirmation.
+"I'd like to support him, but I want to go through the hearing."

+Roberts was just one of the half dozen Republicans on the committee, which hosts twelve members of the GOP, to express reservations.

 Some conservatives have also taken issue with Puzder's immigration stance, saying it is at odds with Trump.
 His family also employed an undocumented worker as a housekeeper, though Puzder said he was unaware she was in the country illegally.